Economy of Myanmar: Oil and gas

-Renewable energy
+Energy

+Electricity generation in Myanmar in terawatt-hours.

 Myanmar has rich solar power and hydropower potential.
 The country's technical solar power potential is the greatest among the countries of the Greater Mekong Subregion.
 Wind energy, biogas and biomass have limited potential and are weakly developed.

-Financing geothermal projects in Myanmar use an estimated break even power cost of 5.3–8.6 U.S cents/kWh or in Myanmar Kyat 53–86K per kWh.
+Financing geothermal projects in Myanmar uses an estimated break-even power cost of 5.3–8.6 U.S cents/kWh, or in Myanmar Kyat 53–86K per kWh.
 This pegs a non-fluctuating $1=1000K, which is a main concern for power project funding.
-The main drawback with depreciation pressures, in the current FX market.
+The main drawback with depreciation pressures is in the current FX market.

-Between June 2012 and October 2015, the Myanmar Kyat depreciated by approximately 35%, from 850 down to 1300 against the US Dollar.
-Local businesses with foreign denominated loans from abroad suddenly found themselves rushing for a strategy to mitigate currency risks.
+Between June 2012 and October 2015, the Myanmar Kyat depreciated by approximately 35%, from 850 to 1300 against the US Dollar.
+Local businesses with foreign-denominated loans from abroad suddenly found themselves rushing for a strategy to mitigate currency risks.
 Myanmar's current lack of available currency hedging solutions presents a real challenge for geothermal project financing.

-Gemstones
+Gemstones and metals mining

 Myanmar's economy depends heavily on sales of precious stones such as sapphires, pearls and jade.
 Rubies are the biggest earner; 90% of the world's rubies come from the country, whose red stones are prized for their purity and hue.
 Thailand buys the majority of the country's gems.
 Burma's "Valley of Rubies", the mountainous Mogok area, 200 km north of Mandalay, is noted for its rare pigeon's blood rubies and blue sapphires.
 Burma's gemstone industry is a cornerstone of the Burmese economy with exports topping $1 billion.

 In 2007, following the crackdown on pro-democracy protests in Myanmar, human rights organisations, gem dealers, and US First Lady Laura Bush called for a boycott of a Myanmar gem auction held twice yearly, arguing that the sale of the stones profited the dictatorial regime in that country.
 Debbie Stothard of the Alternative ASEAN Network on Burma stated that mining operators used drugs on employees to improve productivity, with needles shared, raising the risk of HIV infection.
 Richard W. Hughes, a Bangkok-based gemologist makes the point that for every ruby sold through the junta, another gem that supports subsistence mining is smuggled over the Thai border.